GustavoJE/w-mz-ge/README.md

 ## Summary

-An API that creates a user entry, and lists all users
+An API that creates a user entry, lists all users or allows for a single user search.

 ## Requirements